mayerrobert/jmurmel/murmel-langref.md

 - Except with `1+, 1-, ceiling, floor, round, truncate and signum`, arguments to numeric functions will be converted to `double`, and the result will be `double`.
-  Over/underflow during argument conversion will be signalled as an error.
+  Integer over/underflow during argument conversion will be signalled as an error.
   Results for large numbers (i.e. over/ underflow) will go towards +/- Infinity.
 - `1+, 1-`: Byte, Short, Integer and Long arguments will be converted to long, in that case the result type is long.
 Over/ underflow of the result will be signalled as an error.